delawaremathguy/EasyShop/EasyShop/README.md

 7- SelectedItemView changes the view when navigating back and forth.

-9- Save newShop && newItem when pressing enter
+9- Save newShop && newItem when pressing enter.

 ----------------